Public Transportation, Munich

 Munich has one of the best and easiest-to-use public transport systems in Europe.
 While you can buy single tickets and "stripe tickets" (see the MVV website), the best deal for most tourists is to purchase a day card.
-When you're ready to first use your card, validate it ("entwerten") in one of the machines in the stations before you board a U or S-Bahn (Machines are onboard buses and trams).
+Many of the newer ticket machines allow you to chose a date (e.g., today) to be printed on your ticket, which means it doesn't need to be validated.
+Otherwise (i.e., if there is no date on your ticket), when you're ready to first use your card, validate it ("entwerten") in one of the machines in the stations before you board a U or S-Bahn (Machines are onboard buses and trams).
 Then you're done!
 Just keep the ticket on you, and you're free to ride the public transport system for the rest of the day.

 Prices as of 15 December 2013:

 Single Tageskarte Innenraum: Good for 1 person, covers downtown and most of the parts of Munich you're interested in (the "white zone" on transit maps).

 Partner Tageskarte Innenraum: Same as the single, only valid for 2-5 people.

 Single Tageskarte Munich XXL: Covers the "white" and "green" zones.
 Covers some areas outside of Munich, such as Dachau.